fortunejs/fortune/README.md

 const server = http.createServer(listener)
 ```

 This sets up an instance of Fortune with default options, a request listener bound to the instance, and an HTTP server instance.
+The `requestListener` does content negotiation to determine which serializers to use for I/O, and forwards Node's built-in `request` and `response` objects to the serializers.

 ```js
 app.defineType('user', {